SoloEdward/HgvsGo/README.md

 # HgvsGo

-Program For Analyzing Hgvs for SNV and Small INDEL
+Program For Analyzing "c." and "p." hgvs for SNV and Small INDEL after variant calling.

 ## Why HgvsGo?

 Firstly, HgvsGo is invented for clinical usage.
 Secondly, HgvsGo is accurate.
+It applies 3' rule to both "c." and "p." hgvs.
 Thirdly, HgvsGo is fast.
 It takes only 20 seconds on my mac to annotate >1,300,000 variants (variants from clinvar database which is download from ncbi).

 ## How to use it?